snarky-snark/home-assistant-variables/README.md

 ## Services

 ### `set`
-The `set` service can be used to update any of the attributes of the variable entity from an automation or a script.
+The `set` service can be used to update any of the attributes of the variable entity from an automation or a script (with the exception of `db_url`).

 ```yaml
 var: